Canada–China relations: Public opinion

-A survey published in September 2019 by the Pew Research Center found that 85% of Canadians had an unfavourable view of China.

-According to the Summer 2020 Global Attitudes Survey of Pew Research Center, 23% of Canadians had a favourable view on China, while 73% had a negative view.
 A major BBC World Service poll from 2017 found that only 37% of Canadians viewed China's world influence positively, with 51% expressing a negative view.
 A survey conducted in May 2020 by Angus Reid found that 76% of Canadians say human rights and rule of law should be more important than trade opportunities with China, only 24% of respondents said that Canada should develop closer trade ties with China, down from 40% in 2015.
 The survey also corroborated the Pew poll, saying that 81% of Canadians held a negative view of China.
 An October 2017 survey by UBC indicated that close to 70% of Canadians supported a free trade agreement with China, in spite of concerns about the latter's growing world power and China's record on human rights.
 Some negative effect on trade between was likely however, subsequent to increased tension between the two countries in December 2018 after arrests in both Canada and China.

+Only 14% of Canadians view the country favourably, according to polling conducted in early 2021.
+Moreover, according to a 2021 poll by Maru Public Opinion, 52% of Canadians view China as the nation's "biggest foreign threat" and believe a Second Cold War between the United States and China has already begun.
+Canadian opinions of China improved in 2025 with the election of Donald Trump; a survey carried out in September 2025 by the Angus Reid Institute found that 27% of Canadians viewed China favorably, up from 16% earlier this year.
+A survey published in 2026 by the Pew Research Center found that 51% of Canadian people had an unfavorable view of China, while 44% had a favorable view.
+It also found that 61% of Canadian people in the 18-35 age group had positive opinions of China.